daveredrum/ScanRefer/README.md

 ## Introduction

 We introduce the new task of 3D object localization in RGB-D scans using natural language descriptions.
 As input, we assume a point cloud of a scanned 3D scene along with a free-form description of a specified target object.
 To address this task, we propose ScanRefer, where the core idea is to learn a fused descriptor from 3D object proposals and encoded sentence embeddings.
 This learned descriptor then correlates the language expressions with the underlying geometric features of the 3D scan and facilitates the regression of the 3D bounding box of the target object.
-In order to train and benchmark our method, we introduce a new ScanRefer dataset, containing 46,173 descriptions of 9,943 objects from 703 [ScanNet](http://www.scan-net.org/) scenes.
+In order to train and benchmark our method, we introduce a new ScanRefer dataset, containing 51,583 descriptions of 11,046 objects from 800 [ScanNet](http://www.scan-net.org/) scenes.
 ScanRefer is the first large-scale effort to perform object localization via natural language expression directly in 3D.

-Please also check out the project video [here](https://youtu.be/T9J5t-UEcNA).
+Please also check out the project website [here](https://daveredrum.github.io/ScanRefer/).

 For additional detail, please see the ScanRefer paper:
 "[ScanRefer: 3D Object Localization in RGB-D Scans using Natural Language](https://arxiv.org/abs/1912.08830)"